wwilsonnorth/Todo-List/README.md

 # Todo List
-This project was built as part of Colt Steele's Web Developer Bootcamp course.
+This application was built as part of Colt Steele's Web Developer Bootcamp course.

-HTML, CSS & JavaScript used.
 A simple To-do List application that allows you to add new tasks, cross completed tasks off and completely delete them from the list when they are no longer needed.
-Clicking the icon in the title bar hides the text box for a minimalist look.
+Clicking the pen and paper icon in the title bar hides the text box for a minimal look.

-Use this link to view the entire site - https://wwilsonnorth.github.io/Todo-List/
+Download and run on your machine to try yourself or use this link to view - https://wwilsonnorth.github.io/Todo-List/